quixio/quix-samples/python/destinations/S3/README.md

 - **prefix**: File name prefix.
 - **suffix**: File suffix (e.g. file type extension).
 - **timezone**: A valid timezone from the IANA Time Zone Database e.g. GMT or US/Eastern or Asia/Singapore used for orchestrating time-based batching and file naming.
+- **separator**: The value separator to be used when writing to the S3 file.
+Defaults to comma.

 ## Requirements / Prerequisites